zxy-zxy/support_bot/README.md

 #### Logger configuration
 Application using telegram bot for logging as well.
 * Obtain a token for your logging bot from [botfather](https://core.telegram.org/bots).
+This is required for TELEGRAM_LOGGER_BOT_TOKEN environment variable.
 * Provide TELEGRAM_LOGGER_CHAT_ID at your .env file.
 This is the chat id where bot is going to send you it's messages.

 #### Before you go